 In Focusrite Control, this setting is defined on the Device Settings page.

-Connect this output to your re-amp box to take the signal from 'balanced line' to 'unbalanced instrument' level (the level your amplifier is designed for), then connect the output of the re-amp box to your guitar amplifier.
+Connect this output to your re-amp box to take the signal from a 'balanced line' to an 'unbalanced instrument' level (the level your amplifier is designed for), then connect the output of the re-amp box to your guitar amplifier.